AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 #.
 Once the virtual network gateway is provisioned, record its public IP address

 #.
-At Aviatrix Controller, go to "Site2Cloud" page.
+At the Aviatrix Controller, go to "Site2Cloud" page.
 Fill in the following information to create a site2cloud connection:

      - VPC ID/VNet Name: Select the VPC/VNet where your Aviatrix gateway is created at Step 1